Joinville: Founding

 The city of Joinville was founded by German, Norwegian, Swiss settlers on 9 March 1851.
 Immigrants from Norway made up a group of men with several professional qualifications, including carpenters, masons, bakers, agriculturalists, and even a veterinarian and physician.
 Many of the first Norwegian settlers became ill by dysentery, typhoid, and other illnesses.
 In the first letter home, dated to July 1851, the author explained that "only" four Norwegians were dead so far: Simon Hansen of Helgeland, Lars C. Steensem of Ytterøy, Hans Petter Luttersen of Horten, and Martin Nordby of Larvik.
-Between 1851–1852, 41 Norwegians left Joinville and seven died.
+Between 1851 and 1852, 41 Norwegians left Joinville and seven died.

 A monument was erected by Rio Cachoeira in the city centre in 2001, in honor of the Norwegian, Swiss, and German settlers.